 Not sterilizing jam jars will also reduce the shelf life of your jam quite a bit just as skipping the water bath process does.

 Yes, it is.
-Crockpot jam is mostly always thinner than jam cooked on the stovetop since you need an ideal temperature of 220℉ for the sugars and pectin to bind together to form a thick jam and Crockpots rarely reach that temperature.
+Crockpot jam is typically thinner than jam cooked on the stovetop since you need an ideal temperature of 220℉ for the sugars and pectin to bind together to form a thick jam and Crockpots rarely reach that temperature.
 With that said, you’ll find that Crockpot jam still gels and has a thicker consistency than standard freezer jam.

 For best results, make sure to cook your jam in the crockpot for 2-3 hours, stirring regularly to help distribute the sugar so that it dissolves completely.